praekeltfoundation/seed-stack/puppet/README.md

 ### Notes
 * We use the system version of Puppet (3.4.3) that is installed by default on the [`ubuntu/trusty64`](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) base box.
-* [r10k](https://github.com/puppetlabs/r10k) is run on the VM to manage upstream Puppet modules.
+* [librarian-puppet](http://librarian-puppet.com) is run on the VM to manage upstream Puppet modules.

 ### `upstream_modules` directory
-Upstream Puppet modules are automatically downloaded by r10k to [this directory](upstream_modules) when the box is provisioned based on the contents of the [Puppetfile](Puppetfile).
+Upstream Puppet modules are automatically downloaded by librarian-puppet to [this directory](upstream_modules) when the box is provisioned based on the contents of the [Puppetfile](Puppetfile).

-**Note:** this directory is completely managed by r10k and any files that you manually add to it will be deleted by r10k when it runs.

 The following 3rd party modules (and their dependencies) are installed:
 * [camptocamp/openssl](https://forge.puppetlabs.com/camptocamp/openssl)